lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 +++
 Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at [Lunch Money](https://lunchmoney.app), a personal finance and budgeting web app.

 In short, I am a company of one.
-I am the one who answers the customer support emails and I am the one who codes and deploys new features.
-I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and the one who designed the logo.
+I answer the customer support emails and I code and deploy new features.
+I also manage our <a href="https://developers.lunchmoney.app" target="_blank">API docs</a> and <a href="https://support.lunchmoney.app" target="_blank">knowledge base</a>, poke around the logs when there are issues, write our <a href="https://lunchmoney.app/sample_newsletter" target="_blank">bi-monthly newsletters</a> and I also designed the logo!

 As the company scales, so too must all aspects of my work which I break down into 4 parts: customer support, engineering, product and marketing. **Finding opportunities for process elimination and simplification is honestly one of the more fun parts of running a business**.
-In the post, I'm excited to share my most successful strategies along with anecdotes from my experiences running Lunch Money.
+I greatly attribute these optimizations to how I've been able to stay both solo & sane up until now, currently with 500+ users and $35,000+ ARR.
+In this post, I'm excited to share my most successful strategies along with anecdotes from my experience working on Lunch Money.

 # Learning to juggle it all